dd060606/DeepBounty/README.md

 ## Documentation

-- **[ARCHITECTURE.md](./ARCHITECTURE.md)** - Comprehensive architectural documentation, perfect for AI-assisted development and deep understanding of the codebase structure, module system, and integration patterns.
+- **[ARCHITECTURE.md](./ARCHITECTURE.md)** - How the project is structured, perfect for AI-assisted development and deep understanding of the codebase structure, module system, and integration patterns.

 ---

-More docs, setup, and examples are coming soon.